A Contradiction at the Heart of Stallman's Free Software Argument

 - retain the original copyright.

 All of these are ways in which the owner, who selected the license, exerts control over the program and the user, who is bound by it.
-In other words, GPL-3 and its ancestor licenses recognise the creator’s right to a measure of control over the thing they created even after it’s out there in the world.
-That makes some of Stallman’s arguments, such as the example of the neighbours that I quoted earlier, sound almost incoherent.
-Thus the world-serpent bites its own tail.
+In other words, GPLv3 and its ancestor licenses recognise the creator’s right to a measure of control over the thing they created even after it’s out there in the world.
+That seems to be in tension with some of Stallman’s arguments, such as the example of the neighbours that I quoted earlier.

 Sturluson, S. & Brodeur, A. G. (1916).
 The Prose Edda. ↩︎

 The example of the neighbours is a little strange in that it only seems to consider the utility of the neighbours and not that of the creator of the program.
 I think that’s because, in Stallman’s view, there’s no such thing as an owner, so the creator has no rights over the program.
 This muddles things up a bit because it’s no longer a universal utilitarian argument.

 One could argue against the example of the neighbours on consequentialist grounds.
 For instance, it could deprive the creator of monetary compensation, or it could create risks for them, e.g. from the neighbour’s using the program for something immoral, causing the creator to become associated with that immoral act.

 But it would be hard to think of this reading Stallman’s presentation of the example because it magics away the programmer who wrote the program and human agency generally.
-Hence he writes that “proper handling of the situation will enable both of you to use it” and that “[a] proposal to permit only one of you to use [it] is divisive”.
+So he writes that “proper handling of the situation will enable both of you to use it” and that “[a] proposal to permit only one of you to use [it] is divisive”.
 The acting agents here are a “proper handling” and a “proposal”. ↩︎